WRupp/boltz/README.md

 # Boltz
-A simple implementation of the Lattice Boltzmann Method using pytorch.
+Fluid simulation using pytorch and the Lattice Bolzmann Method.

 ![flow with circle](assets/flow_circle.gif)